Madonna of the Seven Moons: Box office

 The movie was very popular at the British box office, being one of the most seen films of its year.
-In 1946 readers of the Daily Mail voted the film their third most popular British movie from 1939 to 1945.
+In 1946, readers of the Daily Mail voted the film their third most popular British movie from 1939 to 1945.

 Kinematograph Weekly called The Seventh Veil, Madonna of the Seven Moons, They Were Sisters and I'll Be Your Sweetheart "four dazzling examples of the box office wizardry of (Gainsborough) Ostrer."
 It was called "the film of the month" at the British box office in January 1945.

 It was the only British film among the ten most popular films of 1946 in Australia.

 In Latin America the film earned $282,367.

 Stewart Granger later called the film "terrible".

 US release

-British films had not traditionally performed well in the US but screenings to US soldiers in Britain led J Arthur Rank to feel that Madonna of the Seven Moons It became the first of a series of Rank films distributed in the US by Universal.
+British films had not traditionally performed well in the US, but screenings to American soldiers in Britain led J. Arthur Rank to feel that Madonna of the Seven Moons It became the first of a series of Rank films distributed in the US by Universal.